-Unlike Forex, futures are exchange-traded contracts, which means there is a lot more price transparency.
+Unlike Forex, futures are contracts which means there is a lot more price transparency.

-Next, we’re going to discuss what’s the difference between a future and an option.
+Next, we’re going to discuss the difference between a future and an option.

-If you thought that futures and options are different from each other than you’re right.
-Some traders commit themselves to only trade futures, while some people exclusively trade options, however each has their advantages.
+If you thought that futures and options are different from each other, then you’re right.
+Some traders commit themselves to only trade futures, while some people exclusively trade options, however, each has their advantages.

 Next, you’re going to learn how they differ from each other.

 Options enable the trader to effectively trade futures but without the potentially unlimited risk normally associated with futures contracts.
 Due to the rapid change in the supply and demand equation of the underlying asset, there is a potential rapid price movement in a future contract.